kyma-project/serverless/components/serverless/design/glossary_proposal.md

 This section refers to the Serverless components:

-- Controller - responsible for creating and configuring k8s resources to finally run a function on a cluster.
+- Controller - responsible for creating and configuring k8s resources to finally run a function in a cluster.
 It is responsible for the reconciliation of the Function CR.
 - Webhook - responsible for defaulting, validation, and conversion of the Function CR, mutating the external registry Secret, and reconciling certificates.

 Proposed naming convention: